-Another cruise travel essential is a simple plastic water bottle.
+Another cruise travel essential when deciding what to pack for a Mediterranean cruise is a simple plastic water bottle.
 Don’t waste money or time buying and lugging water back to the cruise ship.
 Instead, buy one liter bottle before you leave and use one of the many public water fountains for a refill.
 Public fountains are especially common in France and Italy.

 Ziploc baggies are handy for a cheapo like me.
 Before you head on shore, grab a few pastries, some fruit, veggies, bread, deli meat, cheese, hard boiled eggs ect from the main dining hall and have them in your day pack for a quick snack.

 This tactic won’t lead you to buying a really terrible baguette sandwich that was hard enough to cut the roof of your mouth and a 4 Euro diet coke from a tourist trap.
 You’ll be happy about not wasting money on bad food, or wasting time running around trying to find sustenance in the short duration you have for sightseeing.